NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 Time is not a special dimension separate from space; measuring the second as ~300,000 km makes `c = 1`.
 Substituting that into everyday energy formulas makes mass and energy the same unit.
 One kilogram is about 89.9 PJ or 25 TWh.

 When you realize that time is just another distance, then in basic work-energy equations **time cancels out** and we are left with the realization that, as far as the math is concerned, Energy is equal to mass.
+> There is no actual complicated math or even calculus required to see or use this.
+Just Algebra :smile:

  A single gram of mass is about 21 kilotons of TNT.